Annual Percentage Rate Charge (APRC)

 Kensington Standard Rate (KSR)

-KSR will be applied for all new mortgage applications placed after 1st October 2020.
+KSR will be applied for all new mortgage applications (including any product transfers on existing mortgages) placed after 1st October 2020.

 A temporary right to occupy land or property.
 Whoever owns the freehold of that land or property can grant a ‘lease’ for a fixed term.